Kaura, Nigeria: Population

 Kaura Local Government Area according to the March 21, 2006 national population census was put at 174,626.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 235,700 by March 21, 2016.

+Climate

+The rainy season, which is warm and humid, and the dry season, which is hot and partially cloudy, have different climates throughout the year.

+Average Temperature

+The average daily maximum temperature during the 2.7-month hot season, which runs from January 29 to April 18, is above 91°F. March is the hottest month in Kaura, with an average high temperature of 94°F and low temperature of 67°F. The average daily high temperature during the 3.3-month chilly season, which runs from June 28 to October 4, is below 81°F. December is the coldest month of the year in Kaura, with an average high temperature of 87°F and low temperature of 58°F.

+Geography

+Kaura Local Government Area has an average temperature of 32 degrees Celsius and a total area of 485 square kilometers.
+The dry and wet seasons are the two distinct seasons that the area experiences.
+Kaura's average wind speed is believed to be 11 km/h, and the area receives 1000 mm of precipitation year.

 People

 The people of Kaura Local Government Area are homogenous, belonging to the larger Atyap (Nienzit) Ethno-Linguistic Cluster.
 These people include the A̱sholyia̱ (also spelt Osholio, Æsholio, A̠sholyio), 'Moro'a' in Hausa language, A̱gworok (also spelt Œgworok), also known as 'Kagoro' in Hausa language, Takad as well as the A̱tyeca̱rak also known as 'Kachechere' in Hausa language, and Atyap Proper, also known as 'Kataf' in Hausa language.

 Languages

 The people of Kaura Local Government Area speak five inter-related dialectical varieties of the Tyap language, namely: Sholyia̱ (also spelt Sholio), Gworok, Takad (also spelt Takat), Tyeca̱rak and Tyap Proper.
 Kaura Local government was carved out from Jema'a local government area by the past military government of Kaduna state and it shares boundary with Plateau state, blessed with beautiful mountainous environment and good weather.